update: 25-05-2024

 – in the page of an address, the list of the people in FactGrid living at this address; ex: Square d’Orléans, no. 9 in Paris, where the composer Frédéric Chopin lived from 1842 to 1849.

-– in the page of an occupation, the list of the people in FacGrid having this occupation; painter.
+– in the page of an occupation, the list of the people in FacGrid having this occupation: see, for instance, the cas of landscape painter.

 and many others…